dy1z/docs/content/docs/configuration/title.md

 ## Accessibility

-The `<title>` tag is needed in order to give screen reader users context.
+The `<title>` tag helps give screen reader users some context.

-It also helps when viewing the email in a browser (like your email's online version), by setting the title on the browser's tab.
+It's also useful when viewing the email in a browser (like your email's webversion), by showing the title in the browser's tab.